British Countryside

 Doune Castle

 Castle Leoch is one of the biggest stars of the show.
-As the residence of Colum MacKenzie and his clan, it’s the critical site that we meet many of the show’s main characters, including Murtagh and Miss Fitz.
-The real-life location is actually Duone Castle – a beautiful 13th-century keep that was damaged in the war of independence.
+As the residence of Colum MacKenzie and his clan, it’s the critical site where we meet many of the show’s main characters, including Murtagh and Miss Fitz.
+The real-life location is actually Doune Castle – a beautiful 13th-century keep that was damaged during the War of Independence.

 Wilton House

-One of the few locations that were filmed on-site in England, Wilton House was the location chosen to represent the Palace of Versailles during Jamie and Claire’s trip to Paris.
-This stunning English country home is just up the road from Stonehenge and makes a wonderful addition to your visit to Salisbury.
+One of the few locations filmed on-site in England, Wilton House was chosen to represent the Palace of Versailles during Jamie and Claire’s trip to Paris.
+This stunning English country home is just up the road from Stonehenge and makes an excellent addition to your visit to Salisbury.

 Glencoe Highlands